ayyash91/Raven_Security/README.md

 * Attacking Two Vulnerable Web application server

-* Create multiply alerts on kibana to detect different type of attacks
+* Create multiply alerts on kibana to detect different typez of attacks

 * System Hardening and Patching

-* Use Wireshark for packet analysis and gather infomation about the network
+* Use Wireshark for packet analysis and gather information about the network

 ## <strong>Tools Used in The Project </strong>: